UM-Bridge/umbridge/umbridge/README.md

+# Interface

+Communication between model server and client is based on a simple HTTP protocol.
+It is closely modeled after the a mathematical function taking parameter vectors to model outputs, optionally providing derivatives like Jacobian action etc.

+Inspired by the MIT Uncertainty Quantification library (MUQ), each model may have multiple input vectors and multiple output vectors.
+This allows for a cleaner separation between parameters of different purpors, but especially allows coupling multiple models in a graph structure (see MUQ's model graphs), where the output of one model can serve as the input of another.
+Derivatives can then be traced through the entire graph of coupled models by applying the chain rule.
+The UM-Bridge protocol and integrations therefore always consider derivatives with respect to a specific input and a specific output.

+Inputs and outputs to each HTTP endpoint are in JSON format as defined below.

 # Protocol

-Communication between model server and client is based on a simple HTTP protocol.
-Inputs and outputs are in JSON format as defined below.

 ## Verifying correctness